Diegorivera1110/Diegorivera1110/README.md

 # 👋 Hi, I’m Diego Rivera!

 ### 👀 About me
-- I am a Full-Stack Engineer located in Sacramento, CA. I started my codinng
+- I am a Full-Stack Engineer located in Sacramento, CA. I started my coding journey November of 2021.

 - I’m looking to collaborate on any projects that help boost my HTML, CSS, & JavaScript skills!